biplob4/private-photograpaher/README.md

-# My great bookstore website
+# My private photogrhper website
-- A photocrhapy website
+- It is A photocrhapy website
-- Created a  of how much money is invested here
-- Here is the reviewer's rating
+- It is focused on keeping the user experience good
-- I think the website has been very nice
+- You can hire me if you want from here

 ### that is a shortcut of this website
-Click here and go to my Website [https://online-book-store-295bc4.netlify.app/dashboard](https://online-book-store-295bc4.netlify.app/dashboard).
+Click here and go to my Website [https://private-photogrhper-f1d8c0.netlify.app/home](https://private-photogrhper-f1d8c0.netlify.app/home).

-## Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## I have used space in my project

+- React router has been used
+- React bootstrap has been used
+- React toastify has been used
+- React fontawesome has been used etc